 When it comes to setting your Retirement or Financial Independence date, the most important variable in your control is your savings rate.
 Which is fitting, because people often land here after asking "what is the best savings rate?".
 Let's work through the variables and try to come to an understanding of the ideal savings rate.

-And if you don’t want to read too much, we’ve got you covered with more than a “save all you can”.
-Save a minimum of 20-25% of your post-tax income in lieu of other goals.
+And if you don't want to read too much, we've got you covered with more than a "save all you can".
+As a savings rule of thumb, save a minimum of 20-25% of your post-tax income in lieu of other goals.
 To give yourself the most possible options in your career and life, save 50% or more (read about magic savings rate breakpoints).

 We'll show you why further down the page.
 Onward!

 Savings Rate vs. Rate of Return vs. Others

 It's true, savings rate is an important factor but other things do matter.
 Rate of return, tax efficiency, changes in entitlement programs, continuing education, health, living situation, and others – these things will affect your goals.
 However, the most important thing you can do today is try to hit your ideal savings rate.